TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Methodology

 \subsection{Mistake Detection}

-Ultimately, we analyze the outputs of the two modules to identify procedural errors.
+Finally, we analyze the output of the two modules to identify procedural errors.
 Specifically, we classify steps as correct when the outputs of both modules match, while we label cases as errors when the outputs differ.
 That is:

-We compare two evaluation settings: \textit{aggregated} and \textit{frame-level}.
-In both cases, the input data to the recognizer is aggregated; this is done by compressing multiple window frames' actions in a single one by considering the most frequent action and then merging adjacent actions.
-While in the \textit{aggregated} case, we directly compare the anticipator's output to that aggregated input, in the \textit{frame-level} case, we have to expand it to the original dimensionality.